open-telecom-data/spectrum-assignments/data-import/README.md

-# Tools to build sqlite atabase and import CSV files
+# Tools to build sqlite database and import CSV files

 1. To build the schema